rax-register/rax-register.github.io/_posts/2020-09-20-boykin-lab.md

 ![](/images/boykin_lab2/101. webcam_snap.png)

 webcam_snap -i 2 should be successful, and you have the final flag:

 ![](/images/boykin_lab2/102. final_flag.png)

 As of mid-September 2020, this concludes the lab.
 But wait, what happened to 10.136.0.5?
 We saw it on our initial ping scan from 10.136.0.2, but never exploited it.
 As of this writing, 10.136.0.5 was a salt-minion which could be exploited using the same technique (python3 reverse shell).
-However, it was not configured with additional challenges or flags for the lab so I did not show any of the steps or settings on it in this write up in case CaptBoykin decides to incorporate it into the lab in the future.
+However, it was not configured with additional challenges or flags for the lab so I did not show any of the steps or settings on it here in case CaptBoykin decides to use that machine to add to the lab in the future.

 <p>&nbsp;</p>
 =======================================================